Bury St Edmunds: Transport

 Bury St Edmunds railway station serves the town, operated by Greater Anglia, on the Ipswich to Ely Line.
 Trains run seven days a week, every two hours to Peterborough and hourly to Ipswich and Cambridge.
 Trains from Peterborough continue to Ipswich after Bury St Edmunds.
 Onward train connections from Cambridge link with London King's Cross, London Liverpool Street and Stansted Airport, whilst Ipswich provides connections to Liverpool Street via Colchester.

 The main interchange for bus and coach services for Bury St Edmunds is the bus and coach station, located on St Andrews Street North in the town centre.
 Bus services link the town centre with the main residential housing areas of the town.
 From November 2012 Sunday bus services were introduced over some of these routes.
 There are regular bus services to the neighbouring towns of Brandon, Cambridge, Diss, Haverhill, Ipswich, Mildenhall, Newmarket, Stowmarket, Sudbury and Thetford and many of the villages in between.
 Daily National Express coach services between Victoria Coach Station in London and Bury stop at the town's bus and coach station, as does the cross-country service between Clacton-on-Sea and Liverpool which travels via Cambridge, Peterborough, Leicester, Nottingham, Sheffield and Manchester.

+The town is partly bisected by the A14 trunk road, running east–west and serving as a major transport corridor between the east coast and the Midlands.
+There are three junctions serving Bury St Edmunds, numbered 42-44 and denoted west, central and east respectively.

 Twin towns

+Bury St Edmunds is twinned with: